Pelosi says Barr 'lied to Congress' and committed a crime, as DOJ blasts 'reckless' comments

 Minutes later, the Justice Department blasted Pelosi for her assertions.

-“Speaker Pelosi’s baseless attacks on the Attorney General is reckless, irresponsible and false,” Justice Department spokeswoman Kerri Kupec told Fox News.
+“Speaker Pelosi’s baseless attack on the Attorney General is reckless, irresponsible and false,” Justice Department spokeswoman Kerri Kupec told Fox News.

-Pelosi’s comments came as Barr boycotted a scheduled House Judiciary Committee hearing Thursdsay.
+Pelosi’s comments came as Barr boycotted a scheduled House Judiciary Committee hearing Thursday.
 Barr objected after Democrats decided that their committee staff, rather than only members of Congress, would question Barr on his handling of the Mueller report.
 Justice Department officials said members should conduct the questioning, and said it was unclear why Democrats did not propose having staffers simply provide questions to the members during the hearing.

 House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., slammed Barr and said he’s “failed” to do his job.

 “He has failed to check the president’s worst instincts.
 He has not only misrepresented the findings of the special counsel, he has failed to protect the special counsel’s investigation from unfair political attacks,” Nadler said.
-“He has, himself unfairly attacked the special counsel investigation.
+“He has, himself, unfairly attacked the special counsel investigation.
 He has failed the men and women of the Department of Justice by placing the needs of the president over the fair administration of justice.
 He has even failed to show up here today.”

 Nadler lashed out at both Barr and President Trump, who has vowed to fight all subpoenas amid an escalating confrontation with Congress over an array of investigations.
 Barr himself has not been subpoenaed, and it’s unclear whether Democrats might take that step, but his DOJ has refused to comply with a subpoena for the full Mueller report.